jam-cc/jam-cc/README.md

 - 👋 Hi, I’m @jam-cc
 - 👀 I’m interested in Deep Learning
-- 🌱 I’m currently learning Federated Learning and Network Analysis
+- 🌱 I’m currently learning Computer Vision and Anomaly Detection
-- 💞️ I’m looking to collaborate on Thesis Writing
+- 💞️ I’m looking for an opportunity for Academic Visiting
 - 📫 How to reach me: jiangx2020@mail.sustech.edu.cn

 <!---